 For additional information, see:

-Cruise Ship Pool Deck Accidents
+Learn more about these risks in our Cruise Ship Pool Deck Accidents guide.

 Large cruise ships contain numerous staircases connecting passenger decks, restaurants, theaters, and entertainment venues.